postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 If you have configured a proxy for your local system, the Postman desktop app uses this proxy by default to send API requests or access any online resources.
 Learn more about [adding a proxy to your operating system](#i-cant-send-a-request-and-my-network-requires-a-proxy).

-> You can't configure the default proxy in Postman for Web.
+> You can't configure the default proxy in the Postman web app.
 Instead, use the [system proxy](#using-the-system-proxy-for-requests) or a [custom proxy](#using-a-custom-proxy-for-requests) for sending requests.

 If the proxy server configured for your system requires basic authentication, add the credentials to the Postman desktop app.
 Do the following: